juntao/arenztopia/content/news/Issue 36.md

 ## Feature: Percia Joso
 By Lorenzo Avila & Tony Yuan

-Today we interviewed 73 Percia Joso, the author of new book The Adventures of Adras, a book about Adras who finds out his parents are partof the nazis and plans to escape.
+Today we interviewed 73 year old Percia Joso, the author of the new book The Adventures of Adras.
+The books is about a child named Adras who finds out that his parents are Nazis, and tries to escape.

-Olb city Announcer: Hi!
-Thanks for coming?
-What inspired you to write about WW2?
+Olb City Announcer: Hi, and thanks for coming!
+COuld you tell us what inspired you to write about World War II?

-Percia Joso: Well i grew up in post World War 2 germany.
-My parents were some of the lucky jews who lived.
+Percia Joso: Well, I grew up in post-WW2 Germany.
+My parents were some of the lucky Jewish people who didn't get caught by the Nazis.
+So I've always felt a personal connection to World War 2.

 OCA: